“A standard dose is considered to be .2mg/kg of CBD (1 mg/10lbs) once to twice daily.”

 Click on the tweet below to get some real-life perspective on the fears and questions on administering CBD oil to dogs.

-@DieMatty thank you so much! i’ve also looked into CBD oil for dogs but i’ve heard mixed reviews and i’m scared giving him anything that will calm him down 🙁 how long did it take for your doggo to feel safe?
+thank you so much! i’ve also looked into CBD oil for dogs but i’ve heard mixed reviews and i’m scared giving him anything that will calm him down 🙁 how long did it take for your doggo to feel safe? it’s been a little over a year for me and he’s gotten a little better but

 It’s easy to see from the embedded tweet above that there are other people out there with similar concerns.